tashoyan/locations-recommender/README.md

 ```text
 (CTRL-C for exit) <person ID>[ <region ID>]: 1060040 0
 ```
+The recommender will output the places recommended to this person in the decreasing order of probability.

 To retrieve possible identifiers of persons and regions, use Spark shell and query the generated samples:
 `data/persons_sample` and `data/place_samples`.